 Conditions on test day: 23 degrees, 3-4" Powder, wind pack, chopped powder, crud, fast groomers.

 I had a vision while on these skis.
 It was of a wide open powder field, about a 35 degree pitch, a solo skier on the K2 Pinnacle making completely controlled and beautiful medium-sized turns, leaving a cold-smoke trail, and Seal's "Kiss From a Rose" song playing in the background.
-In other words they triggered a flashback of a Greg Stump ski movie from the late nineties, but in a good way, as in they make you feel like you're in a ski movie.
+In other words they triggered a flashback of a Greg Stump ski movie, but in a good way, as in they make you feel like you're in a ski movie.
 Easy turn initiation, good flotation, lots of tip rocker.
-This is a great ski for taking the work out of PNW powder and crud and making it fun like it's supposed to be.
-Pretty much suitable for anything but the real hard-charging.
+The Pinnacle is a great ski for taking the work out of PNW powder and crud and making it fun like it's supposed to be.
+In other words they're pretty much suitable for anything except the real high speed and hard-charging personalities.
 Choose a waist width to suit your size and terrain, and if between lengths, I would recommend to size up on these.
 I skied the 184 and it felt just right.

 Job Position: Ski Sales